FreeMarker Document Templates for TrueContext Data

 • If both questions are answered:

-The names of the inspectors are LaStrade and Watson.
+The names of the inspectors are Lestrade and Watson.

 • If only Inspector is answered: